psaylor/sox-audio/README.md

 SoxCommands accept one or any number of outputs.
 There are 3 different acceptable types of outputs:
 * a file name, e.g. `'examples/outputs/utterance_0.wav'`
 * a writable stream, e.g. `fs.createWriteStream('examples/outputs/utterance_0.wav')`, however only one output stream may be used per command
 * the string `'-p'` or `'--sox-pipe'`, this can be used in place of an output filename to specify that the Sox command should be used as an input pipe into another Sox command.
-You may refer to the [sox documentation](http://sox.sourceforge.net/sox.html#FILENAMES)
+You may refer to the [sox documentation](http://sox.sourceforge.net/sox.html#FILENAMES) for -p
-*

 #### Output Options
 These methods set output-related options on the output that was *most recently added*, so you must add an output before calling these.